frodkata/SchoolStystem/README.md

 - Java Mail and Apache Commons email validator <br>
 - Thymeleaf + CSS <br>
 - JQuery + Ajax  <br>
-- PostgreSQL serverside, hosted on Heroku <a href="https://school-system-heroku.herokuapp.com/">here</a>
+- PostgreSQL serverside, hosted on Heroku
 <h3>Full description:</h3>
 Greeted by a simple login screen, each user can log into their profile panel based on their role. <br>
 <h4>[ADMIN]</h4>